ncoghlan/misc/notes/python3/questions_and_answers.rst

 language variant for Python utility scripts, and hence increase the attractiveness of supporting Python 3 for library and framework developers.

-I also see the `ongoing migration <https://wiki.openstack.org/wiki/Python3>` of OpenStack components from being Python 2 only applications to being Python 3 compatible as highly significant, as OpenStack is arguably one of the most notable Python projects currently in existence in terms of spreading awareness outside the traditional open stack and academic environs.
+I also see the `ongoing migration
+<https://wiki.openstack.org/wiki/Python3>`__ of OpenStack components from
+being Python 2 only applications to being Python 3 compatible as highly significant, as OpenStack is arguably one of the most notable Python projects currently in existence in terms of spreading awareness outside the traditional open stack and academic environs.
 In particular, if OpenStack becomes a Python 3 application, then the plethora of cloud provider developers and hardware vendor plugin developers employed to work on it will all be learning Python 3 rather than Python 2.

 The third notable milestone will be the degree of uptake of Python 3.4 amongst organisers of Python community workshops.
-Given that several of the changes in 3.4 (such as including pip and adding the Scripts directory to the PATH on Windows along with the the main Python directory) were based directly on concerns reported by those organisers, that outcome seems likely, but can't be taken for granted at this point.
+Given that several of the changes in 3.4 (such as including pip and adding the Scripts directory to the PATH on Windows along with the main Python directory) were based directly on concerns reported by those organisers, that outcome seems likely, but can't be taken for granted at this point.